Jonathan-Eid/webcheckers/docs/DesignDoc.md

-### Roadmap of Enhancements
+### Enhancements
-> In the future, we plan to implement user accounts so players would be able to identify each other.
+> A user can sign in with a password to claim and save their name

-> We also believe there should be a spectator feature for those who want to analyze another game to improve their checkers prowess.
+> Asynchronous games are available to players who want to be able to save their game state so they can sign out and return to it later.

 ## Application Domain